Real-John-Cheung/d3-delaunay-for-processing/README.md

 <hr>

 ## Usage
-You can download the packaged <code>.jar</code> file from the release, then import them into processing as a library.(<b>But sadly, now it doesn't really work yet</b> That's because this library is compiled with recent Java runtime -- my bad, I thought processing 4 was already using Java 17.I will fix that when I have time, or you can also make a pull request if you wanna help, thanks in advance).
+You can download the packaged <code>.jar</code> file from the release, then import them into processing as a library. (you might need the newest Processing 4 to use it)
 Or you can also build it from source.
 As you can see, I am using gradle to package it.
 To do so:<br>
 clone the repo to your machine:<br><code> git clone https://github.com/Real-John-Cheung/d3-delaunay-for-processing.git </code><br>
 after that, you can make some change according to your needs and run
-<code> ./gradlew build</code>
+<code> gradle clean shadowJar</code>
 to build the library.
 It will be in <code>./lib/build/libs</code>